 We run two TY week placements each year for a total of 32 students and a one day materials science careers opportunity for students who cannot be facilitated during TY week.

 The aim of APC’s Budding Biologists Programme for secondary schools is to promote an understanding and appreciation of science in young people and to highlight career opportunities in science.
 The programme provides students with the opportunity to conduct ‘hands-on’ experiments and to carry out their Transition Year work placement in university laboratories.

-After the great success of the Transition Year Orchestra Project earlier this year we are now looking forward to running the project again in 2018 - from the 23 to 27 April.
 Transition year musicians from any school in Ireland are welcome to apply for this week-long, full-time work experience opportunity at the CIT Cork School of Music.
 There is no charge for this course and all materials will be provided.

-The SFI Research Center Transition year Programme brings together the expertise of 8 of Ireland's leading research centers funded by Science Foundation Ireland.
+The SFI Research Centre Transition year Programme brings together the expertise of 8 of Ireland's leading research centres funded by Science Foundation Ireland.
 This week includes an action-packed schedule of workshops, lectures, and demonstrations to students from around the country.
 Students can meet with professionals working and studying in a range of STEM disciplines and careers.
 During the week students are given the opportunity to engage with a range of STEM topics, gaining practical hands-on experience as well as becoming familiar with the language of critical thinking.